-- To be a resource for SSMs, including the provision of advice on specific challenges of this role; - To facilitate the provision of events for SSMs to promote fellowship and sharing of good practice; - To circulate, via email, any such information relating to their role(s), to help SSMs feel part of the wider mission and ministry of the diocese; - To work with the Bishop's Adviser for Curate Development and Clergy Transitions to ensure that ongoing training and development is as accessible as possible to SSMs, and to be someone to whom those who are SSM can refer if they feel that they are being excluded from diocesan provision and/or if they feel their training needs are not being met; - To be available alongside bishops, archdeacons and rural deans, as a resource to help with the resolution of conflicts involving SSMs.
+- To be a resource for SSMs, including the provision of advice on specific challenges of the role; - To ensure all SSMs know they can access the support of the Bishop's Adviser for Self-Supporting Ordained Ministry and/or other members of the Ministry Team at Church House; - To keep an up-to-date and accurate record of all those who are operating as SSMs in the Diocese of Chester; - To facilitate the provision of events for SSMs to promote fellowship and sharing of good practice.
+These events will include Quiet Days, Diocesan SSM Conference, SSM Chapter / Network meetings etc. - To circulate, at least twice each year, a newsletter / email briefing relating to their role(s), to help SSMs feel part of the wider mission and ministry of the diocese; - To survey SSMs at least once every five-years, to gauge their views on provision, support, training etc; - To work with the Bishop's Adviser for Curate Development and Clergy Transitions to ensure that ongoing training and development is as accessible as possible to SSMs, and to be someone to whom those who are SSM can refer if they feel that they are being excluded from diocesan provision and/or if they feel their training needs are not being met; - To be available alongside bishops, archdeacons, and rural deans, as a resource to help with the resolution of conflicts involving SSMs;